buildingu/React_Lesson_Exercise/README.md

 ## Instructions
 ### Step 1: Download the Project
-1. Download the project as a zip file from the [repository](https://github.com/dBish6/buildingU_React_Lesson_Exercise) and extract it to your desired location. **Do not clone** the repository since you're not contributing to it.
+1. Download the project as a zip file from the [repository](https://github.com/dBish6/buildingU_React_Lesson_Exercise), **Do not clone** the repository since you're not contributing to it, and extract it to your bu-learning repository with the name `Exercise 7` or any other name you think makes sense.
+You should already have the bu-learning repository cloned, if not, clone it [here](https://github.com/buildingu/bu-learning.git).
-2. Open the project directory in your preferred code editor or IDE.
+2. Open the exercise directory in your preferred code editor or IDE.

 ### Step 2: Set Up the React App
-Navigate to the project directory if needed and install the dependencies:
+At the same level where the package.json is located install the dependencies in a terminal:
 ```
-$ cd your-project-directory
 $ npm install
 ```

 ### Step 3: The Challenges
 Each challenge focuses on demonstrating the concept of each hook except the final challenge where you can use however many hooks you want.
 You will find the challenges in the src/components directory.
 - Each file is named according to the hook it demonstrates.